Suppression of Mokotów

-Suppression of Mokotów - a wave of mass murders, looting, arson and rapes that swept through the Warsaw district of Mokotów during the Warsaw Uprising in 1944.
+The Suppression of Mokotów was a wave of mass murders, looting, arson and rapes that swept through the Warsaw district of Mokotów during the Warsaw Uprising in 1944.
 Crimes against prisoners of war and civilians of the district were committed by the Germans until the capitulation of Mokotów on September 27, 1944, although they intensified in the first days of the uprising.

 German crimes on the first day of the uprising

 On August 1, 1944, at 5 p.m., Home Army soldiers hit German facilities in all districts of occupied Warsaw.
 On that day the units of the 5th Home Army District "Mokotów" suffered heavy losses during unsuccessful attacks on the heavily strengthened German resistance points on Rakowiecka and Puławska Streets.
 The insurgents also failed to gain many other targets - such as barracks in schools on Kazimierzowska and Woronicza Streets, Fort Mokotów, or horse racing track in Służewiec.
 As a result of this defeat, a significant part of the units of the 5th District withdrew to the Kabaty Forest.
 On the other hand, five companies of the "Baszta" regiment under the command of Colonel Stanisław Kamiński "Daniel" manned residential flats in a square formed by streets: Odyńca - Goszczyński - Puławska - Niepodległości.
 However, in the following days the insurgents managed to expand their possessions and organize a strong resistance centre in Upper Mokotów.

 On the night of August 1–2, 1944, SS, police and Wehrmacht units committed a number of war crimes in Mokotów.
 Insurgents taken captive were shot, wounded were killed.
 The Germans disregarded the fact that the Home Army soldiers conducted the fight openly and had the legal markings of a soldier, i.e. they fought in accordance with the Hague Convention.
 All Polish soldiers captured during the attack on German resistance points on Rakowiecka Street were murdered, as well as several dozen prisoners from the Home Army "Karpaty" battalion, which attacked the horse racing track in Służewiec.
 The Germans also shot at least 19 wounded and captured insurgents from the Home Army "Olza" battalion, which was crushed during the attack on Fort Mokotów.
 Some of the victims were buried alive, which was confirmed by the results of the exhumation carried out in 1945.

 The first massacre of civilians from Mokotów also took place that night.
 After the repulse of the Polish attack, the Luftwaffe soldiers belonging to the Fliegerhorst-Kommandantur Warschau-Okecie personnel (English: "Command of the Okęcie Military Airfield") gathered nearly 500 civilians on the territory of Fort Mokotów.
 The displacements were accompanied by immediate executions.
 Many inhabitants of Bachmacka, Baboszewska and Syrynska Streets were murdered at that time.
 In the house at 97 Racławicka Street, the Germans gathered almost fourteen residents in a cellar and then murdered them with grenades.
 The murders of prisoners and civilians were ordered by the commander of the Okęcie garrison, General Doerfler.